or-carmeli/or-carmeli/README.md

 DevOps Engineer working with Kubernetes and production systems.

-I build tools around debugging and incident scenarios, based on real issues you run into in production.
+I build tools around debugging and incident scenarios, based on real issues from production.

 ### What I'm building